gabrielcrepeault/aidememoire_R/README.md

 # aidememoire_R
-Summary document on R programmation, learned in an informatic class at Université Laval
+Summary document on R programming language, learned in an informatic class at Université Laval